 To meet the requirements of the visitor route, students on part-time courses of more than six months are expected not to remain in the UK for extended periods of time.
 The majority of study must be taken outside the UK and generally students will enter for the residential session and leave shortly after.
 It is not possible as a visitor on a course of more than six months to make the UK your main study location or residence, or make frequent or successive visits to stay in the UK for extended periods.

 The programme office can provide you with a letter of support for immigration purposes.
-Please note the Cambridge MAcc programme is not eligible to be sponsored for a student visa.
+Please note the Cambridge Executive Master of Accounting programme is not eligible to be sponsored for a student visa.

 An online payment of £150 will be charged for the submission of your completed Cambridge application.

 We offer an application fee waiver for candidates from countries receiving overseas development aid.
 If you would like to request an application fee waiver, please contact the Admissions Team before submitting your application.